nelson-lang/nelson-gitbook/markdown/en/types/isstring.md

 ## Description

-<b>isstring</b>returns a logical 1 if the argument is a string array and a logical 0 otherwise.
+        isstring returns a logical 1 if the argument is a string array and a logical 0 otherwise.

 ## Examples